 Then roll the dough into balls and then roll the balls in more slippery elm bark powder.
 If they are big goats I just give them the whole dose in one ball if they are little guys I might break it up into three little balls.
 Ok! the goats are a little spoiled.
 I have a tiny little Tupperware bowl for each goats dose and each gets their little treat on Saturday morning.

-*You can make them ahead of time and they keep in the frig.
+Pr*You can make them ahead of time and they keep in the frig.
 If your dog can get hold of them he will eat them.
 Ask me how I know. ...
 They love them.
-If you don't have a food processor you can mix it with a spoon but I am far to lazy for that.
-I even tried a mortar and pestle, It's not happening.
+If you don't have a food processor you can mix it with the back of a spoon but I am far to lazy for that.
+I even tried a mortar and pestle, too much work.

 I think I have the instant pot pasteurization thing figured out.
 I upgraded my instant pot to one that does yogurt.
 I'm getting about 3 quarts in the morning to pasteurize and found that straight out of the goat it takes 22 minutes to bring the milk to 165 degrees.
 If I leave it for the whole cycle it will go to 185 which is fine for drinking but too hot for cheese making.
 So if I am saving up milk to make cheese I can use a timer and make it more accurate.
 I don't know why yogurt makers pasteurize at 185 for yogurt but this is much cheaper than buying a pasteurizer for upwards of 350.00 if you can even find one.